Treebeard: Medieval echoes

-Shippey notes that these words echo a line in the Middle English poem Pearl, "We meten so selden by stok other stone".
+The philologist and Tolkien scholar Tom Shippey notes that Treebeard says farewell to the elf-rulers Celeborn and Galadriel "with great reverence" and the words "It is long, long since we met by stock or by stone", in words which echo a line in the Middle English poem Pearl: "We meten so selden by stok other stone".
 Where in Pearl the mention of stock and stone means in earthy reality, Shippey writes, the phrase fits the Fangorn context well, since Treebeard's "sense of ultimate loss naturally centres on felled trees and barren ground."

+Environmentalism

+Matthew T. Dickerson and Jonathan Evans see Treebeard as vocalizing a vital part of Tolkien's environmental ethic, the need to preserve and look after every kind of wild place, especially forests.
+Tolkien's biographer John Garth writes that "A deep feeling for trees is Tolkien's most distinctive response to the natural world."

+Professorial figure

+Shippey, who like Tolkien had been a university professor, writes that Fangorn's explanations are "authoritative and indeed .. 'professorial'.
+They admit no denial."
+Tolkien's biographer, Humphrey Carpenter, wrote that Treebeard's deep booming voice with his "hrum, hoom" mannerism was based on that of Tolkien's friend, fellow-Inkling, and professor of English at the University of Oxford, C. S. Lewis.

 Portrayal in adaptations

 Treebeard has inspired artists and illustrators such as Inger Edelfeldt, John Howe, Ted Nasmith, Anke Eißmann, and Alan Lee.
 In Ralph Bakshi's 1978 animated adaptation of The Lord of the Rings, John Westbrook provided the voice of Treebeard.
 Stephen Thorne voiced the character in BBC Radio's 1981 serialization.